huggingface/blog/constrained-beam-search.md

 Let's say that we're trying to force the phrase `"is fast"` in the generation output.

 In the traditional beam search setting, we find the top `k` most probable next tokens at each branch and append them for consideration.
-In the constrained setting we actually do the same, but also append the tokens that will take us *closer to fulfilling our constraints*.
+In the constrained setting, we do the same but also append the tokens that will take us *closer to fulfilling our constraints*.
 Here's a demonstration:

 ![Constrained Beam Search Step 1](https://raw.githubusercontent.com/cwkeam/scientific-images/main/cbeam_1.jpg)